songchunlin/songchunlin.github.io/news/index.md

 ---

 # Lab News
-- April 2025: Congratulations to Ying Wang, a 2024 graduate, on receiving a fully funded PhD offer from Umeå University in Sweden (co-supervised by Gerard Rocher-Ros and Jan Karlsson)!
+- April 2025: Congratulations to Ying Wang, a 2024 graduate, on receiving a fully funded PhD offer from Umeå University in Sweden (co-supervised by Assistant Professor Gerard Rocher-Ros and Professor Jan Karlsson)!
 - January 2025: Congratulations to master’s student Ying Wang on her paper on greenhouse gas emissions from mountain rivers in Southwest China being accepted by Journal of Geophysical Research: Biogeosciences!
 - January 2025: Congratulations to master’s student Yuhao Li on his paper on DOC degradation patterns during baseflow periods in permafrost rivers on the Tibetan Plateau being accepted by the Journal of Hydrology!
 - June 2024: Congratulations to Zhiwei Wang on successfully completing his doctoral degree!